jmcarpenter2/parfit/README.md

 and then import into your code using:
 ```
 from parfit.parfit import bestFit # Necessary if you wish to use bestFit

-# Necessary if you wish to do run each step sequentially
+# Necessary if you wish to run each step sequentially
 from parfit.fit import *
 from parfit.score import *
 from parfit.plot import *